nodejs/TSC/TSC-Charter.md

 * **Project**: a technical collaboration effort, e.g. a subsystem, that is organized through the project creation process and approved by the TSC.

-* **Maintainer**: a Collaborator within a Core Project elected to represent the Core Project on the TSC.

 [Consensus Seeking]: http://en.wikipedia.org/wiki/Consensus-seeking_decision-making
 [Condorcet]: http://en.wikipedia.org/wiki/Condorcet_method